SenteonLLC/senteonllc.github.io/docs/reports.md

 ## Group Reports

-Group Reports can be generated in the following location: `Managed Account Console > Endpoints > Groups`
+Group Reports can be generated in the following location:

+`Managed Account Console > Endpoints > Groups`

-1) Click the `View` button on the group you wish to generate a report for
+1) Click the `View` button on the Group you wish to generate a report for

 2) Click the `Generate Report` button